RoStrap/Resources/README.md

 local ClientLoaded = Resources:GetRemoteFunction("ClientLoaded")
 ```

 In fact, `Resources` can also manage instance types that aren't instantiable by `Instance.new`.
-However, **they must be preinstalled into `Resources` and will not be generated at run-time**.
+However, these **instances must be preinstalled in the locations in which they would otherwise be instantiated and will not be generated at run-time**.
 This allows you to do things like the following:

 |```local Falchion = Resources:GetSword("Falchion")```|
 |:-----:|